ammahmoudi/ammahmoudi.github.io/_projects/Face-Recognition.md

 We are going to build a classifier (Face recognition using Eigen faces, PCA and support vector machines) to distinguish the faces of 40 people on a toy dataset.
 The dataset includes 400 pictures of 40 people faces, each by a 64*64 pixel picture.

-{% include figure.html path="https://raw.githubusercontent.com/ammahmoudi/Face-Recognition/main/samples.png" alt="samples of data" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="https://raw.githubusercontent.com/ammahmoudi/Face-Recognition/main/samples.png" alt="samples of data" class="img-fluid rounded z-depth-1" zoomable=true %}
 ## Code Explanation

 ### **Dataset and Visualization**: